Mount Everest in 2017: Records

-Famed Nepali-American mountaineer Lhakpa Sherpa attained her 8th Mount Everest summit, enhancing the world record for most times to the top for a woman.
+Famed Nepali-American mountaineer Lhakpa Sherpa attained her eighth Mount Everest summit, enhancing the world record for most times to the top for a woman.
 On May 21, 2017, Anshu Jamsenpa became the first woman to summit Everest twice within a week, doing so in five days, and became the first Indian woman to climb Mount Everest for the fifth time.
 Also on May 21, Vilborg Arna Gissurardóttir became the first Icelandic woman to summit Everest, and Ada Tsang became the first Hong Kong woman to summit Everest.
 She completed the climb on her third attempt, together with a physiotherapist and mountaineer, Elton Ng.
 On May 22, Yusrina Ya'akob became the first female Malay Singaporean to summit Everest.

-The second blind man to summit Everest, Andy Holzer of Austria, reached the top on May 21 from the north, making him the first blind summiter since 2001.
+The second blind man to summit Everest, Andy Holzer of Austria, reached the top on May 21 from the north, making him the first blind summiteer since 2001.

 On May 22, 2017, Chris Bombardier became the first person with hemophilia to reach the top of Everest.